-I'm a software engineer at Robust Intelligence, an awesome startup focused on safe deployment of AI.
-I graduated from Princeton University with a degree in electrical engineering, focusing on applied computing and signal processing.
+I'm a software engineer at Unfold, an awesome startup focused on enhancing the capabilities of vertical farming.
+I graduated from Princeton in 2015 with a degree in electrical engineering, focusing on applied computing and signal processing.
 I've worked on performance systems engineering, data infrastructure, and ML infrastructure.
 I also have worked on a few side projects, which you can find below.

 Here are some of the things I've worked on.
 These include side projects, class-related projects, and my undergraduate senior thesis.

 A sensor system designed to diagnose issues with squat technique during exercise.
 A model classifies errors using data from pressure-sensitive insoles and a depth sensor, feedback is displayed to the user.

 An augmented reality music production environment for iOS created with ARKit that allows the user to arrange sound clips in 3D and walk through the playback.
 It connects to a Bluetooth shoe peripheral to register sound hits when the user taps their foot.
 Started off as a hackathon project for Reality, Virtually Hackathon 2017 at the MIT Media Lab

 A 3D filming system in which the left and right perspectives are shot from independent UAVs.
 Allows for novel, depth-perception enhancing effects.